thoughtspot/thoughtspot.github.io/pages/complex_searches/about_query_on_query.md

 ## Best practices for using aggregated worksheets

-Aggregated worksheets can be used in a variety of ways.
-But keep in mind these details about how they work:

--   Only users with administrative privileges are able to create aggregated worksheets and link them.
+Only users with administrative privileges are able to create aggregated worksheets and link them.
+Users that create aggregated worksheets should keep in mind best practices for creating a worksheet and the boundaries around the final worksheet size.

--   You can't link an aggregated worksheet with a sharded table.
+You can't link an aggregated worksheet with a sharded table.
 If you do this and try to search on it, you will get an error.
--   Joins are directional, meaning that the order of the objects being linked matters.
+The order of the objects being linked matters, this is because joins are directional.
 The table/aggregated worksheet with the foreign key needs to occur in the first (left) position.
-The one with the primary key needs to go in the second (right) position.
+The table with the primary key should be in the second (right) position.

+For the best performance, the final aggregated worksheet should have 50 or fewer columns and no more than 10 million rows.
+Exceeding these boundaries can make your worksheet slow or error prone.